rikosintie/Discovery/docs/Getting_Started.md

 ## 2. Using a Python Virtual Environment

 I recommend running the scripts in a Python Virtual environment, especially if you on Mac/Linux.

+### On Ubuntu
 If you are on a brand new install of Ubuntu and haven't done any python coding you will need to setup your environment before creating the virtual environment.
 We need to know what version of python you have installed.
 From a terminal, run the following:

 ```bash
 which python3